deeplearning4j/deeplearning4j/convolutionalnets.md

 ND4J and Deeplearning4j use NDArray synonymously with tensor.
 A tensor’s dimensionality (1,2,3…n) is called its order; i.e. a fifth-order tensor.

 The width and height of an image are easily understood.
 The depth is due to how colors are encoded.
 Red-Green-Blue (RGB) encoding, for example, produces an image three layers deep.
-Each of layers produces a stack of activation maps which exist in the fourth dimension, just down the street from time itself.
+Each of the layers produces a stack of activation maps which exist in the fourth dimension, just down the street from time itself.
 So instead of thinking of images as two-dimensional areas, in convolutional nets they are treated as four-dimensional volumes.
+These ideas will be explored more thoroughly below.

 ##<a name="define">Definition</a>